Benedict's Law:

 • Is the annual training recommended or mandatory for schools?

-From September 2026, it will become mandatory for annual training.
+From September 2026, all staff annual training will become mandatory.

-• Where can I buy spare AAI's from?
+• Where can school purchase adrenaline auto-injectors from?

-Spare Adrenaline Auto-injectors can be purchased from an online or high street pharmacy, using our template letter from our downloads section on the school’s headed paper, signed by the headteacher.
+It is not essential to have a complete package or to spend a huge amount of money on them.
+Adrenaline auto-injectors can be purchased from a high street or online pharmacy, using our template letter from our downloads section on the school’s headed paper, signed by the headteacher.
 It’s worth asking high street pharmacies for their best price and whether the school may be eligible for the NHS price.

 • Which AAIs are best for schools - EpiPen or Jext?